5. Al Said – approx. $300 million, size 155m (508,53ft)

 It can accommodate up to 70 guests with a crew of 154.
 For easy access it has a helipad in the back.

-In ancient Amphipolis,near Serres (northern Greece, 370 miles (600km) north of Athens), archaeolgists unearthed an impressive burial mound the colossal size of which (497 meters long and three meters high) suggests that the tomb was built for someone extremely important and could belong to the wife and son of Alexander the Great, Roxane and Alexander IV.
+In ancient Amphipolis,near Serres (northern Greece, 370 miles (600km) north of Athens), archaeolgists unearthed an impressive burial mound the colossal size of which (497 meters long and three meters high-the biggest tomb found in Greece, it’s ten times larger than that of Alexander’s father, Philip II of Macedon.) suggests that the tomb was built for someone extremely important and could belong to the wife and son of Alexander the Great, Roxane and Alexander IV.
 Continue reading

 Mykonos Island is the most popular but also the most expensive Greek island (I bet you will spend more money than you expect to so bring extra money and credit cards ).
 This well known island attracts tourists all over the world.
 It has been visited by just about every celebrity, sports figure, political leader, archaeologist, professor, college student, fashion model, writer, musician, famous chef, architect and designer in the world.
 Continue reading

 If you have chosen Rhodes for your vacation then congrats, you have made a great choice!
 Rhodes is one of the best Greek islands and offers almost any kind of holiday you could want.
 If you want peace and quiet, you ll find it on Rhodes.
 If you want activities and night-life, Rhodes has got it.
 If you want to explore history and culture, that is there too.
 There is something interesting to do every day.

 Who said we can’t have summer and winter at the same time?

 If you are in Germany in winter time and dream about having a coctail in a tropical beach you only have to drive about 60 km southeast of Berlin to reach something never before seen in northeast Germany: tropical paradise.